 That first coffee with Shelly opened a Pandora’s box of possibilities, which turned into a long-running professional experience, marked by frequent communication by phone and text messaging.

-Shelly is a principal in Alcorn Associates Management Consulting and scores on the high end of gifted adult traits, across more than 25 indicators.
+Shelly is the Principal Futurist at Michelle Alcorn and Associates and the Founder of xPresso Ed, and scores on the high end of gifted adult traits, across more than 25 indicators.
 That may be why she tends to attract other geniuses, many with flaws, intensely human, and also struggling to find the line between a fulfilling evolutionary life or denying gifts, just to please others.

-What Shelly wants for all of us is what she wants for herself: World peace, the end of the climate crisis, and no more racism, for example.
+What Shelly wants for all of us is what she wants for herself: To see our collective human species take action to create an end to physical and emotional violence, mitigate and solve the climate crisis, and to promote the values of diversity, inclusion, equity, and accessibility.
 A good start would be for others to understand her, “get” her, absorb enormous amounts of truth, and “keep up” with her in a life that is rationally passionate, serenely active, creatively mature, energetically patient, and a genuine gift to all.

 There are more than 50 measurable traits of the gifted adult, also documented as Everyday Genius™ or Rainforest Mind, but to name a few, Shelly has these characteristics: Complex thinking and perception, such as learn-fast, think-fast, talk-fast, independent activator who is relentlessly curious.
 She sees all sides of an issue faster than others and has to force herself to slow down communication so that others stay engaged with her words and meanings.
 While handling the complexity of connecting thousands of dots to speak, teach and facilitate, she is a seeker of ultimate truths.